silphendio/simple_conf_parser/README.md

 - for top-level objects or arrays, no braces are required
 - optionally unquoted object keys: Only numbers, letters and `_` are allowed in unquoted keys (Equivalent to the python regular expression `r'\w+'` ).
 Those are always interpreted as strings.
 - numbers can be in any format that python supports: int, float or complex.
 (Starting an integer number with 0 is forbidden, but the parser currently just falls back to float)
+- strings can span multiple lines.
+Escaping a line break means it will be ignored.

 The following features are still subject to change.
 - `=` can be used instead of `:`.
 I don't know why I included that.
 - commas can be replaced with semicolons.
 Since those are treated like whitespace anyway, I'm not sure how useful this is.
-- strings can span multiple lines.
-Escaping a newline or using different quotes is currently neither required nor supported.

 The following things are *not* supported, but might be added later:
 - c-style comments